goop

 If you’re searching for shibari rope and learning about tied up sex for beginners on Google, you’re not alone.

-While some couples are dedicated to discovering the best sex toys for couples—or even the most incredible sex toys period—others choose shibari rope bondage as a method to spice things up in the bedroom.
+While some couples are dedicated to discovering the best sex toys for couples.
+Or even the most incredible sex toys period—others choose shibari rope bondage as a method to spice things up in the bedroom.

 Shibari rope bondage has been a common theme in erotic literature and art for centuries.
 Yet why is servitude so appealing?
 Well, there are many causes.
 While being blindfolded heightens the senses in the rest of the body, playing around with constraints can provide a thrilling adrenaline rush.
 Consider all the times you’ve slept off during a massage; it must have felt wonderful.